Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Repetitive Language and Errors

 Scams are rarely imaginative and often use repetitive language.
-Fraudulent messages may contain grammatical or typographical errors, which is a red flag, as reputable companies usually review their communications.
+Fraudulent messages may contain grammatical or typing errors, which is a warning sign, as reputable companies usually proofread their communications.
 [1]

 Request for Personal/Financial Information

-Banks, government agencies, or legitimate businesses will never ask you for sensitive personal or financial information, such as passwords, tokens, or full credit card numbers, over the phone, via email, or online in an unsolicited manner.[3]
+Banks, government agencies, or legitimate companies will never ask for sensitive personal or financial information, such as passwords, tokens, or full credit card numbers, by phone, email, or online in an unsolicited manner.
+[3]

 Advance Payment

-Any offer that requires an upfront payment—whether a fee, a PIX, cryptocurrency, or a gift card—to unlock a greater benefit, a job, or access to something is a scam.
-[1] The maxim "never pay anyone to get paid, or to get a job" is a golden rule.
+Any offer that requires an upfront payment – whether it’s a fee, a PIX, cryptocurrencies, or a gift card – to unlock a larger benefit, a job, or access to something, is a scam.
+[1] The maxim “never pay anyone to get paid, or to get a job” is a golden rule.
 [8]

 Off-Platform Conversation

-If someone tries to take the conversation outside of the original platform (for example, from a dating site to a personal messaging app like WhatsApp) early on, this may be a sign that they are trying to avoid monitoring from the original platform.
+If a person tries to move the conversation off the original platform (for example, from a dating site to a personal messaging app like WhatsApp) right at the start, this may be a sign that they are trying to avoid monitoring by the original platform.
 [1]

 Inconsistent History